Need more help or advice? Can’t find the answer to your question?

 What is a disciplinary Panel?

-Disciplinary panels are called when the alleged misconduct is too serious to be minor, or where there are several similar minor offenses.
-You will be asked to attend the panel to give your side of the story, your account to the panel and to answer any questions the panel may have about the alleged misconduct.
+Disciplinary panels are convened when the alleged misconduct is too serious to be considered minor, or where there are several similar minor offenses.
+You will be asked to attend the panel to give your account of what happened to the panel, to present any evidence you have gathered, and to answer any questions the panel may have about the alleged misconduct.

 Usually members in a Panel include:

-- A student representative, usually a sabattical officer
+- A student representative, usually a Sabbatical officer

-- A secretary to the meeting, usually someone from OSCAR
+- A secretary to the meeting, usually a member of staff from OSCAR

 You may be put on an MEO (Managed Exclusion Order) in advance of the Panel.
 You can find out more about MEOs here: https://www.ussu.co.uk/wellbeing/academicadvice/managedexclusion